PaperMC/docs/docs/velocity/README.md

 If you need some help with Velocity, please seek help in the following places:

-### 📖 This Wiki
+### 📖 These Docs

 We have put a lot of effort into documenting Velocity as much as possible with our new website and our coverage will continue to expand.
-We strongly encourage you to check the sidebar of the wiki for relevant resources.
-Helping yourself using the resources in this wiki saves all of us time.
+We strongly encourage you to check the sidebar of the docs for relevant resources.
+Helping yourself using the resources in these docs saves all of us time.

 We recommend you visit the [frequently-asked questions](admin/getting-started/faq.md) to begin your search.
 Most common issues with Velocity are answered there.